 But it doesn’t have to be.

-Budgeting can be as simple as you want to make it.
-Yet, beginners often jump right into the deep end.
-Instead of creating a detailed breakdown of every dollar you spend, it’s better to take a more simplistic approach and focus on a wide overview of your financial habits.
+Beginners often jump right into the deep end, but it’s better to start with a more simplistic approach and focus on a wide overview of your financial habits.

 This is where the 50/30/20 budgeting system shines.
 It’s easy to set up, easy to follow, and easy to maintain, helping you to achieve your financial goals.
 Here’s what you need to know to get started and answers to frequently asked questions about a 50/30/20 budget.

 What exactly is a 50/30/20 budget?